 - 10 minutes – Advanced

 - Arrive fifteen minutes early for check‐in.

 - Students must bring music scores for the judge.
+No photo copies are allowed.
 Measures must be numbered prior to arrival.
 Make sure that all measures are numbered.

 - Student number will be assigned upon student’s arrival.
 Student number will be attached to music.

 - Appropriate attire is requested.
 (Shirt and pants for boys, and dress or skirt to knees or longer for girls.)